Lyon-Ynov-Campus/Docs/YTrack/TP - Hangman.md

 ### Objective

-For the Hangman project, you will need to know how to read standard input, read and write to files.
+For the Hangman project, you will need to know how to read and write standard input.
 <br>

 ### Restrictions